Echo Park: Gangs

 Echo Park was once infamous as a hot spot for gang activity.
 This was true in the 1980s and 1990s, but in the early 2010s as the neighborhood began gentrifying, rents started to skyrocket, and a controversial gang injunction forced gang members to move outside their turf, instances of gang violence waned.

 In 2013, a Los Angeles judge signed off on a permanent gang injunction aimed at six rival gangs in the Echo Park area, creating what authorities call a "safety zone" for the area.
-The injunction targets the members of six gangs, namely Echo Park Locos, the Crazys, the Big Top Locos, the Diamond Street Locos, Frogtown Rifa, and Head Hunters.
-The perimeter for the safety zone is roughly bound by the Los Angeles River to the north, the 110 Freeway to the east, Beverly Boulevard to south and Glendale Boulevard to the west.
-It includes Echo Park Lake and Dodger Stadium.
+The injunction targeted the members of six gangs, namely Echo Park Locos, the Crazys, the Big Top Locos, the Diamond Street Locos, Frogtown Rifa, and Head Hunters.
+The perimeter for the safety zone was roughly bound by the Los Angeles River to the north, the 110 Freeway to the east, Beverly Boulevard to south and Glendale Boulevard to the west.
+It included Echo Park Lake and Dodger Stadium.

 The injunction, a civil order, prohibits two or more listed gang members from associating in any way in public or in common areas like courtyards.
 It also allows for stricter penalties if any listed gang member is caught with drugs, alcohol, guns or vandalizing property.